Magnesium before or after exercise

 6. Vormann, J. (2015).
 Magnesium im Sport – ein unterschätzter Mineralstoff?
 In: Zaenmagazin, 7(3).

-Do you have any questions or comments?
-Then feel free to send me an email – I look forward to hearing from you! :)
+Do you still have questions?
+Feel free to write me an email – I look forward to hearing from you! :)

-The information shared in this article does not replace individual medical or nutritional advice.
+The information in this article does not replace medical or nutritional advice.

 Inhalt